Jamie Campbell (producer)

-He has produced, directed, and appeared in prime time documentaries including Martha and Me (BBC2), Osama and US (C4), Come Home Gary Glitter (BBC3), and Candid Cameron (BBC2), in which he interviewed the future Prime Minister over the course of a month.
+He has produced, directed, and appeared in prime time documentaries including Martha and Me (BBC Two), Osama and US (Channel 4), Come Home Gary Glitter (BBC Three), and Candid Cameron (BBC Two), in which he interviewed the future Prime Minister David Cameron over the course of a month.

 In 2007, Campbell hosted his own prime time chat show for ITV1, entitled 24 Hours With.
 His interviewees included Bobby Brown, Steve-O, Stan Collymore, Lawrence Llewelyn Bowen, David Gest, and Lee Ryan.

+He has been described as "a kind of Louis Theroux for the post-geek lady viewer."

 Eleven, the television production company founded in 2006 by Campbell and Joel Wilson, has made a number of notable scripted series including Sex Education, The Enfield Haunting, Cast Offs, Gap Year and Glue.

 Campbell has written cover stories for the New Statesman, and The Guardian.

+Personal life

 On 10 September 2011 he married Amber Sainsbury on the island of Paxos in Greece.